2KAbhishek/dots2k/README.md

 ## The dots2k Universe

-dots2k serves as a core for some of my other useful dev environments targeted for specific platforms, some tool configs are shared as self contained repos:
+dots2k serves as a core for some of my other dev environments targeted for specific platforms, other tools have their own repos:

 ### Platform Specific

-- [mac2k](https://github.com/2kabhishek/mac2k): Elevate your terminal game on macOS with mac2k!
+- [mac2k](https://github.com/2kabhishek/mac2k): Elevate your terminal game on macOS with mac2k
-- [win2k](https://github.com/2kabhishek/win2k): Say goodbye to bland command lines on Windows!
+- [win2k](https://github.com/2kabhishek/win2k): Say goodbye to bland command lines on Windows
-- [termux2k](https://github.com/2kabhishek/termux2k): Supercharge your Android development on the go!
+- [termux2k](https://github.com/2kabhishek/termux2k): Supercharge your Android development on the go

 ### Development Tools